groca-sysdig/sysdig-runtime-policies-as-a-code/README.md

 ![Example screenshot](./img/delete-TF-organization-versions.png)

-Modify the following variable values either by changing `variables.tf`, creating a new `.tfvars` file or use an environment variable `export TF_VAR_sysdig_variable`
+Modify the following variable values either by changing `variables.tf` values, creating a new `.tfvars` file or use an environment variable `export TF_VAR_sysdig_variable`

 ```
 sysdig_api_token= ""